casterbn/QtCompile/library/home-Index Page.md

 ## Future plan on build environment

-Ubuntu 16.04 LTS (Which is used in building binaries for WebAssembly) => CentOS 8 (for no reason, I just want to make such change)
+Ubuntu 16.04 LTS (Which is used in building binaries for WebAssembly) => CentOS 8 (for no reason, I just want to make such change) => ongoing

 ## Disclaimer